 - A Special Thanks to Chaplain Kathie, Senior IFOC Chaplain at DAV Auxiliary Chapter 16 Chaplain.
 Chaplain Kathie is PTSD Consultant and noted blogger for Veteran causes at Wounded Times

-Posted by Robert L. Hanafin on May 7 2010, With 0 Reads, Filed under PTSD.
+Posted by Robert L. Hanafin on May 7, 2010, With 1836 Reads Filed under PTSD.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.